 Daytime Skincare Routine For Oily Skin

 Start your morning oily skincare routine with a mild water-based cleanser that removes dirt and other impurities, without clogging your pores.
-Since oily skin is more prone to acne and breakouts, the best cleanser for oily skin is one that contains Salicylic Acid.
+Since oily skin is more prone to acne and breakouts, the best cleanser for oily skin is one that contains salicylic acid.
+A claim corroborated by the Journal of Medical Sciences.
 It’s a super powerful BHA that exfoliates the surface of the skin and penetrates your pores to extricate all the dirt and oil build-up.
-Moreover, a mild face cleansing foam with Tea Tree Oil can also work wonders for oily skin.
+Moreover, a mild face cleansing foam with tea tree oil can also work wonders for oily skin.

-However, in addition to cleansing, incorporating a mild exfoliator (atleast twice a week) is equally important.
-The best scrub for oily skin removes the dead skin, reduces excess oil production and prevents pugging of pores that lead to breakouts.
+However, in addition to cleansing, incorporating a mild exfoliator (at least twice a week) is equally important.
+The best scrub for oily skin removes the dead skin, reduces excess oil production and prevents plugging of pores that lead to breakouts.

-The best toner for oily skin preps your skin and enables it to absorb more active ingredients from the products you apply afterwards; plus, it minimizes the appearance of pores and refine your skin texture—keeping oiliness at bay.
+The best toner for oily skin preps your skin and enables it to absorb more active ingredients from the products you apply afterwards; plus, it minimizes the appearance of pores and refines your skin texture – keeping oiliness at bay.

-Just because your skin is producing extra oil, doesn’t mean you forego creams and moisturizers altogether.
-However, instead of using heavy, pore-clogging formulas choose products containing humectants such as Glycerin or Hyaluronic Acid, that draw water into your skin and prevent moisture loss.
-The best moisturizer for oily skin is one is oil-free, silicon-free and hydrates your skin from the inside-out, without getting your oil glands into overdrive.
+Just because your skin is producing extra oil, doesn’t mean you forego creams and moisturisers altogether.
+However, instead of using heavy, pore-clogging formulas choose products containing humectants such as glycerin or hyaluronic Acid, that draw water into your skin and prevent moisture loss.
+According to the NLM, topical usage of hyaluronic acid provides excellent skin hydration.
+The best moisturiser for oily skin is one that is oil-free, and silicone-free and hydrates your skin from the inside out without getting your oil glands into overdrive.

 Since you have oily skin, use serums only when you want to tackle different skin concerns.
 If your skin feels dehydrated, then incorporate a hydrating serum in your skincare routine; for brightening and anti-ageing effect, use a serum with brightening and anti-ageing properties and so on and so forth.
 PS: Always remember to stick to lightweight formulations that get absorbed in the skin easily.

 For your evening skincare routine, start with your usual cleansing and toning routine.
-Follow this up with a good light-weight serum (optional) and finish off with a night cream.
-If you do choose to apply a serum, avoid applying it on your T-Zone that tends to get oily and greasy over the course of the day.
+Follow this up with a good lightweight serum (optional) and finish off with a night cream.
+If you do choose to apply a serum, avoid applying it on your T-Zone which tends to get oily and greasy over the course of the day.

-- The quickest, simplest, fastest way to create lessen grease on the skin and combat oil is to blot it with oil-blotting papers or tissue.
+The quickest, simplest, fastest way to create less grease on the skin and combat oil is to blot it with oil-blotting papers or tissue.

-- The best moisturizer for oily skin is one that is oil-free, water-based and won’t weigh down your skin.
+The best moisturiser for oily skin is one that is oil-free, water-based and won’t weigh down your skin.

-- Look for products that has a ‘noncomedogenic’ label, which means it won’t clog pores.
+Look for products that have a ‘non-comedogenic’ label, which means it won’t clog pores.

-- Last but not the least, refrain from touching your face as it can transfer dirt and impurities to your face, leading to breakouts or acne.
+Last but not least, refrain from touching your face as it can transfer dirt and impurities to your face, leading to breakouts or acne.

 FAQs On Skin Care For Oily Skin